-When traffic is routed over the non-virtual interfaced, the module is operating in a bypass state.
+When traffic is routed over the non-virtual interface, the module is operating in a bypass state.
 When traffic is routed over the virtual interface, the module is operating in a non-bypass state.

-In both cases, at least two independent internal actions must be taken to create a bypass.
-The actions required are policy creation, application of the policy (save), followed by explicit configuration.
+In both cases, two independent internal actions must be taken to create a bypass firewall policies.